pboivin/laravel-blade-bind-attributes/README.md

 ⚠ EXPERIMENTAL ⚠

-This package adds support for a `@bind` attribute in Blade component tags.
-This new attribute allows you to extract all keys from a given array as component props:
+This package adds support for `@bind` attributes in Blade component tags.
+The new attribute allows you to extract all keys from a given array as component props:

 ```blade
 @php